MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 But I'm not recommending using both because the combined optimization overhead is too much.

 Because core mods modifying the underlying integration it could be that they are producing crashes which could be only fixed from the core mod author itself and not my side.

+### ⚠️Clumps

+**Clumps** groups XP orbs together into a new single entity.
+The cluster feature of this mod whoever do this on the server side without introducing new entities or items.
+I recommend not using both mods together, however if you prefer Clumps, please disable the experience orb feature over the config file.

 ### ⚠️Dynamic View